CSE232-MSU/CSE232/index.md

             <td><a href="https://cse232-msu.github.io/CSE232/labs/lab14.html">Lab 14</a></td>
             <td>Homework 22</td>
             <td></td>
-            <td>Wednesday is Last Day of Classes.
-No Labs or Help Room on Thursday or afterwards.</td>
+            <td>Wednesday is the last day of classes.
+No labs or Help Room on Thursday or afterwards.</td>
         </tr>
         <tr>
             <td>15: 2021-04-26</td>